STANWELL HOUSE

 Smoochy surrounds

-If contemporary cool is more your style, newer rooms have hip-high wood panelling, blond wood timber floors and creamy-white walls, with rugs and leopardskin-look lamps adding splashes of colour.
+If contemporary cool is more your style, opt for one of the rooms in the newer wing.
+These have hip-high wood panelling, blond wood timber floors and creamy-white walls, with rugs and leopardskin-look lamps.
 Don’t want to be disturbed?
 Just place Rolo the fluffy dog mascot outside your door.

 ________________________________________________________________